regras/cpos_v2/README.md

 To run with distributed nodes, you should have a [Docker Swarm set up](https://docs.docker.com/engine/swarm/swarm-tutorial/) with only one Manager.
 Be sure to have the specified ports open on every node.

 After that, you can configure the environment variables on `docker-compose.yml`, such as the variable Tau, the round time, etc..
+Just make sure that the value of TOTAL_STAKE corresponds to the total number of nodes in the network (replicas).
+For this article, the number of replicas of node_dishonest was kept at 0.

 If you want to copy the log files to process and extract some data, fill the following fields accordingly, so that the data will be sent from the containers to a centralized machine:

 1. `SSH_ADDRESS`: user@address of the machine you want to send the data to;
 2. `SSH_PASSWORD`: the password for the account;